-The Basic Electronics certificate is a two semester program that addresses the fundamentals of electronics.
+The Basic Electronics certificate is a program that addresses the fundamentals of electronics.
 Students are eligible to enroll in this program only after the basic EET entry requirements are completed (the same requirements to get into the degree program), and prerequisites for the individual courses within the certificate are met.
-The program covers fundamentals of electric circuits, electronics, digital circuits, print reading introductory CAD and engineering project management.
+The program covers fundamentals of electric circuits, electronics, digital circuits and engineering project management.
 This certificate is designed both for the students needing a basic introduction to electronics and those who intend to pursue a degree.

 Certificate curricula are reviewed and updated periodically in response to community and Industry demands.
 The student is cautioned to discuss certificate choices and course selections with an Engineering Advisor before each registration cycle.

-,

-Credit Hours

-EET 103 Introduction to Electronics 3.0

-EET 113 Electrical Circuits I 4.0

-EET 114 Electrical Circuits II 4.0

-EET 141 Electronic Circuits 4.0

-EET 210 Digital Integrated Circuits 4.0

-EGR 109 Engineering Project Management 3.0

-EGT 106 Print Reading and Sketching 3.0

-Total Credit Hours: 25.0